dsatyam09/dsatyam09.github.io/README.md

 ## Requirements

-Before you can run the project locally, make sure you have the following installed:
+Before you can run the project locally, make sure you have the following installed :

 - **Ruby** (Version 3.x.x or higher)
 - **RubyGems**
 - **Bundler** (Run `gem install bundler` to install it)
 - **Jekyll** (Can be installed through the Gemfile)